Collaborative Regression of Expressive Bodies using Moderation: Implementation Details

 \section{Implementation Details}

 \qheading{Data augmentation:} For training data, we use image crops around the body, face and hands.
 We augment our training image crops, following mainly \cite{Choutas2020_expose}, as described below.
 First, we use standard techniques, namely random horizontal flipping, random image rotations, color noise addition and random translation of the crop's center.
 However this is not enough, as there is a significant domain gap between face-only and hand-only datasets, and the respective image crops extracted from full-body images; the former have significantly higher resolution.
 To account for this, we also randomly down-sample and up-sample the head and hand image crops, to simulate various lower resolutions.
 Finally, inspired by \cite{rong2020frankmocap}, we add synthetic motion blur to face and hand crops, to simulate the motion blur that is common in full-body images.
-Exact augmentation parameters can be found in our code website.

 \qheading{Training details:} We use \pytorch \cite{pytorch} to implement our pipeline.
 We follow a three-step training procedure: (1) We pre-train the model with body-only, face-only and hand-only datasets; for each dataset we train only the respective parameters.
 Since these datasets are captured independently, there is no body image that corresponds to a face-only or hand-only image.
 Consequently, for this step we cannot apply feature fusion, and body-part features go directly to the respective regressor(s) (bypassing the moderators), to estimate the respective body-part parameters.
 Similar to existing work, we train only a right hand regressor; for images of a left hand, we flip the image horizontally to use the right hand regressor, and mirror the predictions to get a left hand.
 (2) Then, using the same data, we freeze the feature encoders and proceed with training the regressors and extractors (see Fig. $3$ of the paper the linear layers $\extractor^{\hand}$ and $\extractor^{\face}$ between the body encoder $\encoder_{\body}$ and moderators $\moderator_{\hand}$ and $\moderator_{\face}$ respectively).
 This step encourages features $F_{\body}^{\hand}$ and $F_{\body}^{\face}$ from body images to be in the same space as features $F_{\hand}$ and $F_{\face}$ from part-only images, so that regressors $\regressorFaceFused$ and $\regressorHandFused$ work for both feature types.
 (3) Finally, we train the full network, including the moderators $\moderator_{\hand}$ and $\moderator_{\face}$, but this time using training images with full \smplX ground truth, to extract part crops from full-body images as well.
 However, there are two problems.
 First, for these images there is no skin mask available, consequently we remove the loss for body shape $\shape$ and do not apply a photometric and identity loss on head crops.
 Second, localizing the hands with body-driven attention is much harder compared to the head, due to the longer kinematic chain, consequently we freeze the hand regressor $\mathcal{R}_{\hand}$ to avoid fine-tuning it with invalid inputs.